Supabase vs Codehooks: Webhook Backend Pricing Compared 2026

 Ideal Use Cases: Where Each Platform Shines

-- Quick APIs: REST endpoints with built-in database and auth — your agent creates a full CRUD API in one deploy
+- Quick APIs: REST endpoints with built-in database and auth — a full CRUD API in one deploy

-- Scheduled Automations: CRON jobs for inventory sync, digest emails, data cleanup — agent writes and deploys in one loop
+- Scheduled Automations: CRON jobs for inventory sync, digest emails, data cleanup — written and deployed in one loop

 - Multi-step Workflows: Chain API calls, queue tasks, orchestrate services — all from a single

-coho deploy - Data Ingestion APIs: Quick setup for data collection pipelines your agent can iterate on rapidly
+coho deploy - Data Ingestion APIs: Quick setup for data collection pipelines you can iterate on rapidly

 Ideal for Automation